Quasinormal spectra of higher dimensional regular black holes in theories with infinite curvature corrections: Quasinormal modes of regular black holes

 Among the six families, the most pronounced effect occurs for model $(e)$, where the higher-curvature couplings $\alpha_n$ take larger values relative to the other cases (see Fig.~\ref{fig:graficad5}).
-This qualitative trend is also consistent with four-dimensional regular black holes \cite{Toshmatov:2015wga,Rincon:2020cos,Konoplya:2022hll,Konoplya:2023aph}, as well as with the $D$-dimensional generalization of the Dymnikova black hole, such a regular configuration that cannot be derived within a perturbative expansion in higher-curvature terms but also exhibits the same suppression of quasinormal frequencies \cite{Konoplya:2024kih}.
+This can be traced to the structure $h(\psi)=\psi/(1-\alpha\psi)^2$, which weights the higher powers of $\psi$ by the factor $n\alpha^{n-1}$.
+For fixed horizon radius, this produces a stronger deformation of $f(r)$ in the photon-sphere and potential-barrier region than the milder resummations appearing in models $(c)$, $(d)$, and $(f)$.
+The maximum of the effective potential is therefore lowered more efficiently, explaining the larger decrease in both $\mathrm{Re}(\omega)$ and $|\mathrm{Im}(\omega)|$.
+This qualitative trend is also consistent with four-dimensional regular black holes \cite{Toshmatov:2015wga,Rincon:2020cos,Konoplya:2022hll,Konoplya:2023aph}, as well as with the $D$-dimensional generalization of the Dymnikova black hole, such as a regular configuration that cannot be derived within a perturbative expansion in higher-curvature terms yet also exhibits the same suppression of quasinormal frequencies \cite{Konoplya:2024kih}.
 This suggests that such a suppression may be a generic feature of regular black holes, largely insensitive to the specific mechanism by which regularity is achieved.

+The new model $(f)$ occupies an intermediate position among the previously studied cases.
+Its resummed function $h(\psi)=\psi/\sqrt{1-\alpha\psi}$ produces weaker deviations than model $(e)$ while producing deviations comparable to, and in some parameter ranges slightly stronger than, those of models $(c)$ and $(d)$.
+This supports the interpretation that the reduction of the test-field frequencies is robust under changes of the resummation prescription.

 In order to check whether the observed behavior of the quasinormal spectrum persists for higher multipole numbers, we employ the analytic method developed beyond the eikonal approximation in \cite{Konoplya:2023moy}.
-Specifically, we expand the position of the effective potential peak as a double series in the coupling parameter $\alpha$ and the inverse angular momentum parameter $\kappa^{-1}$,
+The starting point is to rewrite the angular eigenvalue contribution in terms of